gopheracademy/gopheracademy-web/content/advent-2017/creating-your-own-bot-experience-with-go-sarah.md

 Think about when, like any other day on chat tool, you are talking with your colleagues about a critical issue reported by a user.
 Everybody agrees this must be fixed before Christmas holidays.
-In the extension of this conversation, on chat tool, you type in something like".todo Fix Sarah's issue #123 by 2017-12-20 12:00:00" to register schedule.
+In the extension of this conversation, on chat tool, you type in something like ".todo Fix Sarah's issue #123 by 2017-12-20 12:00:00" to register schedule.
 This is somewhat handy, but user still has to input command and its arguments at once.
-There is a room to improve.
+There is some room to improve.
 With go-sarah's "conversational context" feature, you can stash currently provided arguments and still prompt user to provide unfilled argument one at a time just like the image below:

 ![](/postimages/creating-your-own-bot-experience-with-go-sarah/conoversational_context.png)

 This is more "conversational" and user friendly.
-With this feature, not only bot can let user input arguments step by step, bot can validate partial user input and prompt user to re-input.
+With this feature, not only can the bot let the user input arguments step by step, the bot can also validate partial user input and prompt user to re-input.
 This can also be used in a way such as user and AI have conversation during when user inputs ".ai" command until user inputs something like "quit."

 ## Live Configuration Update
-Let's say you have a command that receive user input such as ".weather San Antonio, Texas" and respond local weather.
+Let's say you have a command that receives user input such as ".weather San Antonio, Texas" and respond local weather.
 A problem is that this command internally calls a third party web api with expirable token, and the token must be manually updated every once in a while.
 Do you update configuration file and reboot bot process?

-With proper settings, go-sarah reads configuration file when file is updated and applies change to corresponding command's configuration struct in a thread safe manner.
+With proper settings, go-sarah reads a configuration file when that file is updated and applies changes to corresponding command's configuration struct in a thread safe manner.
 So the bot process does not need to be rebooted just to update configuration value.
-Detail will be covered later on this post.
+Details will be covered later on this post.

 ## Scheduled Task
 There are two kinds of executable jobs in this project: command and scheduled task.

-Command is a job that is mathced against user input and, if matched, executed.
+Command is a job that is matched against user input and, if matched, executed.
 For example, bot says "Hello, {user name}" when user input ".hello" on chat window.
 This is pretty basic.

 Scheduled task is the one executed in a scheduled manner without any user input.
-Output is sent to predefined destination or the output itself can designate its destination chat room.
+Output is sent to a predefined destination or the output itself can designate its destination chat room.
 Examples can be a task that sends daily weather forecast to predefined room on every morning, and a task that sends statistical data to every project room defined in a configuration struct.
 Thanks to the live configuration update feature, the schedule or task-specific configuration values can be updated without process reboot.

 ## Alerting Mechanism
 Developers can register as many `sarah.Alerter` implementations as wanted to notify bot's critical states to administrators.